 Travel clinics and health information

 The first question to pass through the mind of many prospective visitors to Somaliland will be: ‘Is it safe?’.
 To be honest, this question has no definitive answer.
 Officially, Somaliland is part of Somalia, undoubtedly one of the most lawless and dangerous countries in the world.
-As of May 2011, the US Department of State website (www.travel.state.gov) ‘warns US citizens against all travel to Somalia, including the self-proclaimed “Independent Republic of Somaliland”’, while the British Foreign Office travel advisory (www.fco.gov.uk) summarised the situation as follows, ’We advise against all travel to Somalia, including Somaliland.
-In the Southern and Central regions, there is ongoing serious violence, dangerous levels of criminal activity and general internal insecurity.
-We advise any British citizens in Somalia to leave’.
+As of early 2018, the US Department of State website and the British Foreign Office warns against travel in Somalia and Somaliland, citing bombings, kidnappings, illegal roadblocks and potential terrorist attacks as reasons to avoid all but essential travel.

 Also bearing on the issue of safety is the official requirement that all foreigners moving outside Hargeisa must be accompanied by an armed member of the Special Protection Unit.
 The official line seems to be that this is an ultra-conservative precaution against the devastating effect the killing of a foreigner would have on Somaliland’s petition for international recognition.
 But it wouldn’t be necessary, surely, unless there was a genuine risk associated with travel outside the capital?